 A flue that goes directly or vertically up gives you the least restriction to a healthy flow of smoke and gas and results in a stronger pull or draft on your out pipe..
 Vertical pipes also need less maintenance because there are no corners for creosote deposits to accumulate and slow down the flow.
 This is not so much of a problem short term, but long term you definitely don’t want to be messing around with creosote build-ups because of smoke travelling slowly up the flue.

 A completely vertical stove pipe is great if you can have one going straight up inside your house, instead of outside.
 Why?
 You get more of the warmth from your burner radiating through the house.
 The warmer outflow keeps the smoke rising consistently, so this is actually a really good option from all angles.

 The (inner) diameter of your stove pipe is usually the same size as the flue collar on your stove.
 Follow manufacturer recommendations whenever applicable.
-Never use a chimney that is smaller in diameter than the flue size of the appliance it is being connected to.
+Never have a chimney with a smaller diameter than the flue size of the burner you are connecting it to.
 An improperly sized chimney results in excessive creosote formation and poor draft.

 Be sure to install a chimney cowl (that’s like a little hat that goes over the top of your flue pipe) to prevent animals and rain from coming down the chimney.
 Of course, if you have cold wet rain in your flue pipe, your outflow is going to get cold and damp, which will contribute to creosote again, in the same way we mentioned earlier.